News: CAMI Research & Right to Repair,

 Regardless, CEO Christopher E. Strangio lied.. when he said Firmware V1.19 was the latest a little while later I found a m3U unit with Cami Firmware V1.23.

-Since CAMI Research is not repair friendly I have preemptively backed-up the firmware of all my cableeye testers just in case it is needed in the future for a repair.
+Since CAMI Research is not repair friendly so, I have preemptively backed-up the firmware of all my cableeye testers just in case it is needed in the future for a repair.

 On a news interview CEO Christopher E. Strangio has stated, the primary reasons for denial is that the products are “old” and that he doesn’t want people repairing used units and reselling them, as it could impact new sales.